 Sellers might appreciate someone who will connect with the buyers and pick up mail that didn’t get forwarded properly.
 They might also have questions they forgot to ask at closing.

 Ask for feedback…

 About a week after closing, send a feedback request.
 Explain that their opinion is important to you and to your ongoing efforts to improve your service.
 If you aren’t sure what to say, use the sample you’ll find here as a guideline.

 A few weeks later, send a note reminding them that you’re still there for them and inviting them to call if they have questions.
 Even people who have moved away might be curious about the selling price of a house down the street, so give them permission to ask you questions.

 Both buyers and sellers might also appreciate a note reminding them to cancel the homeowners insurance on their prior home.
 My son’s agent didn’t mention it and he and I both forgot all about it for about 3 months after he sold his rental property.
 Thank goodness we remembered then – he got a nice refund.

-Continue to nurture those past clients…
+Continue nurturing relationships with those past clients…

 Do the mailings discussed above, but don’t stop there.
 Make an occasional phone call just to check in and show an interest in them.

 If they’re buyers, stop by the house to see how they’ve changed it.
 Unless you know it wouldn’t be welcome, take along a box of cookies or donuts to share over coffee.
 If they’ve got small children, take along a small gift – like coloring books and crayons.